 We have broad discretion over the use of proceeds from our equity financing transactions over the last several years.
 You may not agree with our decisions, and our use of the proceeds may not yield any return on your investment.
-We expect to use the net proceeds from those transactions to fund our research and development expenses and for working capital and general corporate purposes.
+We expect to use the net proceeds from those transactions to conduct commercial activities for ESKATA and RHOFADE, and to fund the continued research and development of our drug candidates, as well as for working capital and general corporate purposes.
 Our failure to apply the net proceeds effectively could compromise our ability to pursue our strategy and we might not be able to yield a significant return, if any, on our investment of these net proceeds.
 Stockholders will not have the opportunity to influence our decisions on how to use these net proceeds.